 Raise your hand if you could just eat cheese and crackers for dinner and be totally fine?
 ME!
 Learning how to make a charcuterie board, big or small, is easier than you think!

-We have some sweet friends, TJ and Stephany, and 90% of the time we do dinner together is it just this.
+We have some sweet friends, TJ and Stephany, and 90% of the time we do dinner together is it just a charcuterie board.
 We call it a picnic night.
-We each bring a bottle of wine, some cheese, meat, fruit, and we are happy campers grazing for hours and hours.
+We each bring a bottle of wine, some cheese, meat, and fruit, and we are happy campers grazing for hours and hours.
 If there is ever any reason to have wine and cheese for dinner I am totally in!

-Now charcuterie boards are beautiful and often look so elaborate and designed so well that you almost don't want to dig into it.
+Now charcuterie boards are beautiful and often look so elaborate and designed so well that you almost don't want to dig into them.

-(for this posts purpose, this will serve 4-8.
+(for the purpose of this post, this baord will serve 4-8.
 Add or subtract depending on your party size)

 - Choose the meats.
 2-3 different types of hard meats are perfect.
 Prosciutto, salami, chorizo, etc. You can find all of the selections at your grocery deli or my favorite thing to do is, go to the prepared specialty meat aisle and there is usually a variety pack of all different types of these.
 Choose one and you're done!

 - Choose your fruit.
-Pick 2-3 fruits that can be out in room temp for a while with no significant "wilting" issue.
+Pick 2-3 fruits that can be out at room temp for a while with no significant "wilting" issue.
 Grapes and apples are always a must for us.
-Figs are in season right now and 100% the best fruit to have on a cheese board.
+Figs are in season right now and are 100% the best fruit to have on a cheese board.

 If you pick a spicy cheese make the next selection milder in flavor.
 If you have a crunchy element, make sure there is something soft to contrast.
 If you have bold meat pair it with soft cheese.
 If you have a sweet spread, make sure you have a salty cracker.